Augli : Critical thinking learning app

 Understanding their vision

-We had in-depth discussions with the founders to understand the problems they want to tackle.
+We had an in-depth discussions with the founders to understand the problems they want to tackle.
 Through these conversations we synthesised their vision.
+We used coding techniques from ethnographic research to derive them.

 Given the product would be positioned in untested waters, we started with deep ethnographic research.
 We visited our potential users at the places where they were most likely to use this app: their homes.
 These contextual research sessions gave us some valuable insights.